1. What are the side effects?

 5

-People who take S1P receptor modulators most commonly experience adverse reactions that included elevated liver tests, upper respiratory infections, and headaches.
+People who take S1P receptor modulators most commonly experience adverse reactions that include elevated liver enzymes, upper respiratory infections, and headaches.

-A study published in January 2021 in the Journal of Crohn’s and Colitis showed that S1P receptor modulators were safe and effective when taken by people with ulcerative colitis for up to four years.
+A study published in January 2021 in the Journal of Crohn’s and Colitis showed that Zeposia was safe and effective when taken by people with ulcerative colitis for up to four years.
 Improvement in symptoms occurred over the first two years of treatment.
+Velsipity, on the other hand, has only been studied so far in people taking it for up to a year.

-S1P receptor modulators are the only ulcerative colitis drug category that works on S1P molecules.
-It is an oral drug, unlike some medications, which are given by infusion or injection.
+S1P receptor modulators are the only ulcerative colitis drug category that works on S1P receptors.
+They are taken by mouth, unlike some medications, which are given by infusion or injection.

-Although longer-term studies are still needed, S1P receptor modulators are not expected to wane in effectiveness like some other ulcerative colitis drugs do.
+Although longer-term studies are still needed, S1P receptor modulators are not expected to wane in effectiveness like some other ulcerative colitis drugs.
 One possible reason: People are unlikely to develop antibodies against the medication.